privacybydesign/irmago/README.md

     go install ./irma

 You can also include the `irma` command line tool in a Docker image, using a base image of your choice.
+The default base image is Debian's `buster-slim`.

     docker build --build-arg BASE_IMAGE=alpine -t privacybydesign/irma:edge .

+When you build for production, we recommend you to build the [latest release](/releases/latest).
+You should replace `v0.0.0` with the latest version number.

+    docker build -t privacybydesign/irma https://github.com/privacybydesign/irmago#v0.0.0

+In case you want to build `v0.8.0` or lower, then you should do some extra steps.
+The `Dockerfile` was not part of the repository at that time.

+    VERSION=v0.8.0
+    git checkout $VERSION
+    git checkout master -- Dockerfile
+    docker build -t privacybydesign/irma:$VERSION .

 ## Running the unit tests